 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-Post-War Britain needed an artistic lift – so Prime Minister Clement Attlee believed.
-And so in 1949 he proposed the building of a new concert hall to be a permanent outpost for London’s musical life.
+In 1949, Prime Minister Clement Atlee proposed the building of a new concert hall to be a permanent outpost for London’s musical life.
 He ended up laying down the first stone of the building, which opened a year and a half later in 1951.